 4 SUBTLE ADDICTIONS

 You will find very few who disagree that most addictions are unhealthy and often create chaos in your life in one way or another.
-Although some healthy addictions can prove to be a positive thing in your life, such as exercising, eating nutritionally good foods, reading, self-development, and a few others, anything taken to the extreme can be harmful to living a balanced life.
+Although some healthy addictions can prove to be a positive thing in your life, such as exercising, eating nutritionally sound foods, reading, self-development, and a few others, anything taken to the extreme can be harmful to living a balanced life.
 The fine line always exists.
 Nonetheless, extremely dangerous addictions are easily notable.
-The more notable addictions like tobacco, alcoholism, drugs, and sex are quickly identified and recognized by outsiders and the person struggling with them.
+The more notable addictions like tobacco, alcoholism, drugs, and sex are quickly identified and recognized by outsiders and those struggling.
 There is nothing subtle about these addictions, and they are dangerous.
 However, were you aware that many subtle addictions are equally harmful to your ability to thrive in life in general?
 These addictions may not carry the same stigma, notoriety, and catastrophic effects as tobacco, drugs, alcohol, or sex.
 Still, they can be damaging because they are subtle, operate underneath the surface, and most people don't even know that they have an addiction.
 Therefore, you'll never see the need for help or self-correction.
 By the way, what's the simplest way to know if you're addicted to something?
 You can't stop doing it, or you struggle severely to do so.
 You're constantly, whether consciously or subconsciously, looking for ways to "get your fix."
 For the sake of brevity, I'll highlight four in this article.
-However, there certainly are more than just these.
+However, there certainly are more than just these below.